jeremywrnr/open-remote/readme.md

 [![MIT](https://img.shields.io/npm/l/alt.svg?style=flat)](http://jeremywrnr.com/mit-license)

-open-remote - a simple git remote opening tool. works for:
+open-remote - a simple git remote opening tool.

+tested and works well for:

     - github
     - bitbucket
     - heroku

-if there are other git hosting websites that you would like to add, either let me know or make a pull request with the augmentation for that host.
+if there are other git hosting websites that you would like to use this with, either let me know or make a pull request with the augmentation for that host.

 ## setup

     [sudo] gem install open-remote

+making a git alias for 'git open' in your `.gitconfig`:

+    open-remote --alias

+removing the alias, if you don't want it anymore:

+    open-remote --unalias

 ## usage

-    git open-remote
+    git open

 opens the first git remote. to open a specific remote, specify some part (or all) of the host name. for example:

-    git open-remote bit
+    git open bit
-    git open-remote bucket
+    git open bucket
-    git open-remote bitbucket
+    git open bitbucket

 will all open the current repository's bitbucket remote in the browser.